nTerior/CoinLog/README.md

 # Coin Log

-An expense tracker with receipt scanner
+Coin Log is an expense tracker featuring a receipt scanner.